 For a comprehensive database of extra funding resources along with curated scholarships for graduate students in the public health field that can help minimize the cost of your degree, please visit Masters In Public Health.

 *Please refer to our website or sfs.columbia.edu for information on HEAL Federal loan programs available at The Mailman School of Public Health.

 The following types of assistance may be available to students:

 Columbia University students have a wide range of financial assistance options from federal, state, institutional, and private sources.
 The rates for both the Federal Direct Unsubsidized Loan and the Federal Direct Graduate Plus Loan for 2017-2018 is estimated to be 6% and 7% respectively.
-This will go into effect after July 1, 2017.
+Rates change or remain constant after July 1st of the new fiscal year.
 To learn more about obtaining a loan, including a detailed description of each of these funding sources, please see the University's overview on Graduate Financial Aid.

 Students applying for the Graduate Plus Loan should login to complete the required forms and manage their accounts.